seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 ```

 What is happening?
-Let's take this array of 3 values and think through what is compared and how that will affect the sorting.
+Let's take this **array** of 3 values and think through what is compared and how that will affect the sorting.
-In the table below I list the comparison, the numerical result, and the effect on sorting the elements.
+In the table below I list the comparison, the numerical result, and the effect on sorting the elements, step by step.

 <div class="table-wrapper" >